sayak-chak/Instant-Messaging-Platform-Backend/README.md

 # Backend for instant messaging platform

-REST API for instant messaging platform.
+REST/Websocket hybrid API for instant messaging platform.

-Currently has register/login/logout, group chat and one to one messaging functionalities.
+Currently has register/login, user search, group chat and one to one messaging functionalities.

 Uses PostgreSQL database.